US office towers are still going up, but who will fill them?

 "Development projects are different than making widgets," he said.
 "You can't stop; you can't turn it off.
 You have to continue."

 Slowly, workers are filling their BMO offices.
-Managers, who were scheduled to report Monday, constitute about 15 per cent of the building's occupancy.
+Managers, who reported to work this week, constitute about 15 per cent of the building's occupancy.
 Mr Irgens thinks it will be the end of the summer before it gets up to 50 per cent.
 Without a coronavirus vaccine, it may be year's end before the building approaches a "normal" occupancy, he said.

+Other developers around the country are also dealing with the fallout, especially for towers with Class A space, regarded as the highest-quality real estate on the market.

 The question facing the owners of office towers is: Will anyone still want the space when the coronavirus crisis fades?

-If the economic pain drags on, there could be long-lasting changes to the way people work and how tenants want offices to be reimagined, said Joseph L Pagliari Jr, clinical professor of real estate at the University of Chicago's Booth School of Business.
-Some of the changes — like more spacious elevators — could be costly to put into place, he said.
+If the economic pain drags on, there could be long-lasting changes to the way people work and how tenants want offices to be reimagined, said Joseph Pagliari, a clinical professor of real estate at the University of Chicago's Booth School of Business.
+Some of the changes, such as more spacious elevators, could be costly to put into place, he said.

 The pandemic could be a "pivot point", Mr Pagliari said, and that would be bad news for building owners.
 The office towers were designed to be "best in class", he said, but the pandemic has suddenly made their most salable amenities - common areas, fitness centres and food courts - into potential liabilities.

-The building is already being adjusted to meet post-pandemic needs, something Mr O'Donnell said newer structures were better able to do.
+The building is already being adjusted to meet post-pandemic needs, something he said that newer structures were better able to do.
 Amenities are being updated to be touch-free.
-And owners are talking with tenants about walk-through thermal imaging to monitor workers and visitors for fevers.
+Owners are talking with tenants about walk-through thermal imaging to monitor workers and visitors for fevers.

-There will be an appetite for urban, walkable, mixed-use office environments, Mr Alam said, and changes will need to be made in buildings over time, like fewer touch points on handles and elevator buttons.
+There will be an appetite for urban, walkable, mixed-use office environments, he said, and changes will need to be made in buildings over time, like fewer touch points on handles and elevator buttons.

 But projects that have not been started yet will be paused, said Chris Kirk, managing principal of the Salt Lake City office of Colliers, the commercial real estate brokerage firm.